 Although substance evaluation is a formal process, registrants can engage with the evaluating Member State Competent Authority (eMSCA).
 Our regulatory scientists have a track record of positive engagement with ECHA to discuss scientific and technical issues related to substance evaluation.
 Engaging positively, early in the process, helps clarify issues and ensures any safety questions are addressed comprehensively and cost effectively.

 With vast experience and insight into the substance evaluation process, our team will keep you on course with all administrative aspects of CoRAP.

 Advocating for your substance

 You may need to challenge or defend the substance evaluation in front of ECHA.
 Our team has expertise as advocates, defending the scientific and regulatory basis for risk interpretations.
-We can support you by defending substance evaluations to regulators either in written form, by telephone or through face-to-face communication as required.
+We can support you by defending substance evaluations to regulators in written form, by telephone and through face-to-face communications, as required.